 How Much Am I Entitled?

 You probably also have questions about how much you’re entitled.
 The insurance adjuster responsible for overseeing your claim is the person who makes this determination.
 The amount will depend upon the extent of damages suffered.

-- You have multiple medical bills
+- The amount of medical bills

-If you were partially at fault for the accident, then your damages amount may be reduced.
+If you were partially at fault for the accident, then your damage amount may be reduced.
 For example, rear bicycle lights are becoming mandatory in Iowa and if you were riding at night without them, the motor vehicle driver may say that you contributed to the crash through negligence.